linuxscout/tashaphyne/README.md

 =====

-Tahsphyne is a finite state automaton stemmed based, it extract affixes (prefixes and suffixes), with a predefined affixes list.
+Tahsphyne is a finite state automaton stem-based; it extracts affixes (prefixes and suffixes) from a predefined affix list.

-It extract all possible affixation from a word and cite all possible configuration stemming of a given word.
+It extracts all possible affixations from a word and cites all possible configurations stemming from a given word.